Microsoft aims to power mobile effort in major overhaul

 Some analysts see Thursday's moves, which include centralizing business-oriented functions such as marketing and research expenses under separate units, as helping shore up Ballmer's control over the sprawling corporation.

-Removing major responsibilities for profit and revenue accounting allows the main divisions to focus on innovative products and eliminates the fiefdoms - Windows, Office for instance - that may have encouraged infighting in recent years, analysts said.
+Removing major responsbilities for profit and revenue accounting allows the main divisions to focus on innovative products and eliminates the fiefdoms -- Windows, Office for instance -- that may have encouraged infighting in recent years, analysts said.

 "You don't do a major reorganization like this unless you have some serious problems," BGC analyst Colin Gillis said.
 "It consolidates power around the CEO."